FLOPMTL/FLOPMTL.github.io/_pages/en/artcade2019.md

 ticket: "TICKET"
 fbevent: "Facebook event"
 description: |
-    AN ANNUAL ALTERNATIVE VIDEOGAMES EXHIBIT
+    AN ANNUAL ALTERNATIVE GAMES EXHIBIT
     ON A TERRACE SURROUNDED BY SKYSCRAPERS
     ONLY ON FRIDAY, JULY 26TH
 getyourticket : GET YOUR TICKET NOW